yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 where HMAC {{RFC2104}} uses the Hash algorithm for the handshake, and the same hash is also used over the server's public key.
-The server\_public\_key value is the DER representation of the public key.
+The server\_public\_key value is the DER representation of the public key, specifically the SubjectPublicKeyInfo structure as-is.
 The nonce lengths crlen and srlen are a single octet each.

 # Operational Considerations